-But if the user input is needed or if the user simply wants to check in on the system, a user interface allows them to do so.
-Any adjustments or actions that the user makes are then sent in the opposite direction through the system: from the user interface, to the cloud, and back to the sensors/devices to make some kind of change.
+But if the user input is needed or if the user simply wants to check in, a user interface allows them to do so.
+Any adjustments or actions that the user makes are then sent in the opposite direction through the solution: from the user interface, to the cloud, and back to the sensors/devices to make some kind of change.

 One reason is latency.
 Latency refers to how long it takes for a packet of data to get from the start point to the end point.
 Although latency doesn’t matter in the vast majority cases, for some IoT applications latency is critical.